-In true experiment design, the participants of the group are randomly assigned.
+In a true experiment design, the participants of the group are randomly assigned.
 So, every unit has an equal chance of getting into the experimental group.

 In a quasi-experimental design, the participants of the groups are not randomly assigned.
 So, the researcher cannot make a cause or effect conclusion.
-Thus, it is not possible to assign the participants into the group.
+Thus, it is not possible to assign the participants to the group.

 Apart from these types of experimental design research in statistics, there are other two methods used in the research process such as randomized block design and completely randomized design.

-Randomized Block Design
+Randomised Block Design

 The randomised block design is preferred in the case when the researcher is clear about the distinct difference among the group of objects.
 In this design, the experimental units are classified into subgroups of similar categories.
 Those groups are randomly assigned to the group of treatment.
-The blocks are classified in such a way in which the variability within each block should be less than the variability among the blocks.
+The blocks are classified in such a way in the variability within each block should be less than the variability among the blocks.
 This block design is quite efficient as it reduces the variability and produces a better estimation.

 In a drug testing experiment, the researcher believes that age is the most significant factor.
 So he divides the units according to the age groups such as